Ipswich - Burglar jailed for two years

 Please note that not all crimes that occurred can be shown on the map.

-Location anonymisation is accurate to 2012 and 2022 population and housing developments.
+Location anonymisation is accurate to 2022 population and housing developments.

 Known issues with forces' data are set out in the changelog on data.police.uk.